-- The UPCA will enter into force on the first day of the fourth month after 13 of the Participating Member States have ratified the UPCA (including the ratifications by France, Germany and Italy). - Germany has voluntarily stayed the deposit of its instrument of UPCA ratification until the UPC is ready for operation. - Additional EU Member States can ratify the UPCA after the UPCA has entered into force. - The territorial scope of a UP is limited to the countries that have ratified the UPCA at the date of registration that this patent is to have unitary effect (see further below).
+- The UPCA will enter into force on June 1, 2023, after 13 of the Participating Member States have ratified the UPCA (including the ratifications by France, Germany and Italy). - Germany ratified the Agreement on a Unified Patent Court on February 17, 2023.
+This step confirmed start of operations of the UPC on June 1, 2023. - Additional EU Member States can ratify the UPCA after the UPCA has entered into force. - The territorial scope of a UP is limited to the countries that have ratified the UPCA at the date of registration that this patent is to have unitary effect (see further below).